Criminology and Criminal Justice

 - Public policy

-Your studies will incorporate both theory and intensive research, with an emphasis on understanding criminal and constitutional law, crime and criminal behavior, and criminal justice systems.
-Excelling in the criminal justice field requires background in several different subjects.
-Your major will be enhanced with foundational courses that cover:
+Excelling in the criminal justice system or a related field requires a background in several different subjects.
+Your studies will incorporate theory, research, and practical applications with an emphasis on understanding crime and criminal behavior, criminal justice systems, as well as criminal and constitutional law.
+Your major will be enhanced with foundational courses that draw from:

 - Political science